-Along with Coinbase, Gemini, and a few others, Kraken, which has been running and standing strong since 2013, is only one of few United States-based exchanges that are actually well regulated, removing the potential worries of people that the exchange might be shut down.
+Along with Coinbase, Gemini, and a few others, the Kraken exchange, which has been running and standing strong since 2013, is only one of few United States-based exchanges that are actually well regulated; effectively removing the potential worries of people that the exchange might get shut down.

 - Kraken’s cold storage – 95% of all Kraken’s funds are stored offline, air-gapped, and geographically distributed to maximize security; making a huge majority of their funds significantly harder to steal.